There are lots of myths about how you get HIV, but the virus is not easily passed on.

 Can you ‘catch’ AIDS?

-AIDS is a name for a collection of illnesses people with HIV can get if they don’t receive treatment.
+AIDS stands for 'acquired immune deficiency syndrome' and is a name for a collection of illnesses people with HIV can get if they don’t receive treatment.
 Generally people who get HIV these days will not go on to get AIDS so long as they test and start treatment in time.